Building an email list for your website is one of the essential things that every business must do to sustain communication with their audiences.

 Then, scroll to the bottom of the page and click on the Save Changes button.

-Connect Elementor Form to Mailchimp
+Step #3: Connect a form to Mailchimp

 Open the Elementor edit screen and drag the form widget to your desired section.